ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/JSONQuery/readme.md

 This JSON Query tool returns, based on a parameter switch, either AND match results, OR match results, or mismatches given a JSON query format (using regex expressions for the values in the query format) and a JSON expression to match against.

-Using this format in a loop of all the data in your input will help you encapsulate the hard parts of searching the input JSON using highly flexible query expressions.
+Using this function in a loop of all the data in your input will help you encapsulate the hard parts of searching the input JSON using highly flexible query expressions.

 ---------